AaronLaw/my-setting/Raspberry Pi setup notes.md

 Turn on persistent connection helps to save 0.5s (with no caching on).
 Page load is from 5.5s to 5.08s.

+N+1 queries hurts.

+When I turn off the related field `related` in the Source model, the page load time of `/admin/product/topic/28/` drops much!
+The page loading drops from 5.5s to 0.69s!

 Ref: